setzstone/aiacid/entropia-faq.md

 A: Scale transitions explain relativistic effects like time dilation without requiring time as an independent dimension.
 Time is derived as an entropy-based crystallization process; possibility collapse through sideways scale transition.
 Time flows differently depending on entropy rates at different Scale Depths, explaining relativistic effects like time dilation.

-Q: What are Entropian Boundaries in SOT?

-A: Entropian Boundaries are key components in SOT that describe critical scale-transition thresholds where information reorganizes to retain pattern coherence as it crosses from one scale to another.

 Q: What is Scale Coalescence in SOT?

 A: Scale Coalescence is a process in SOT where information organizes itself into stable patterns of Entropian Equilibrium at specific scales when scale conditions are just right.

-Q: What is Scale Space in SOT?

-A: Scale Space is the dimensional framework where different scales exist relative to each other, with the quantum realm serving as a central reference point.
-Our universe exists at a particular Scale Depth within this space.

 Q: What are Entropian Bridges in SOT?

 A: Entropian Bridges enable information flow between scales, typically through the quantum realm.
 Black holes can be considered Entropian Bridges where information transitions between scales.
 They form part of a Scale Network, an interconnected web of scale bridges and boundaries.

-Q: What is Scale Depth in SOT?

-A: Scale Depth refers to our universe's relative "distance" in scale from the quantum realm within Scale Space.